hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/04c-Animations.md

 ### 4.3.3 Mouse interaction, mouse events

-etecting mouse events in a canvas is quite straightforward: you add an event listener to the canvas, and the browser invokes that listener when the event occurs.
+Detecting mouse events in a canvas is quite straightforward: you add an event listener to the canvas, and the browser invokes that listener when the event occurs.

 The example below is about listening to `mouseup` and `mousedown` events (when a user presses or releases any mouse button):